 - Hotel Sofitel Tokyo

 Many of the Metabolist developments can be found in district of Minato-ku, Tokyo, and in spite of spending two years working there, I never took the opportunity to really pay these buildings the respect they deserve.
-On my recent visit, I decided to put that right.
+On my recent visit, I decided to put that right, visiting both the Nakagin Capsule Tower, and the Yamanashi Press and Broadcast Center.